These steps can help you to achieve qualified teacher status (QTS), which you need to teach in many primary and secondary schools in England.

 To train to teach, you’ll need to have GCSEs at grade 4 (C) or above in English and maths (and science if you want to teach primary).

-You also need a degree in any subject to teach primary and secondary – if you have one or an equivalent qualification, you can do postgraduate teacher training.
+You also need a bachelor's degree in any subject to teach primary and secondary – if you have one or an equivalent qualification, you can do postgraduate teacher training.

-If you do not have a degree, you can do undergraduate teacher training to get a degree alongside qualified teacher status (QTS).
+If you do not have a degree, you can do undergraduate teacher training to get a bachelor's degree alongside qualified teacher status (QTS).
 Or you may be eligible to do a teacher degree apprenticeship (TDA).

 Understand funding

-Undergraduate and postgraduate teacher training course fees are around £9,250 per year.
+Undergraduate and postgraduate teacher training course fees are around £9,535 per year.

 You can apply for tuition fee and maintenance loans, even if you already have a student loan.